theowenyoung/archive-actionsflow/docs/triggers/rss.md

 ---
-title: "Introduction rss"
+title: "RSS"
-metaTitle: "This is the title tag of this page"
+metaTitle: "Actionsflow RSS trigger"
-metaDescription: "This is the meta description"
+metaDescription: "When getting a new item, "
 ---

-# RSS
+# RSS trigger

 ## Events